mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 	MariaDB> SHOW SLAVE STATUS;

-In some situations replication state could be STOPPED and proper messages are displyed in error logs and in SHOW SLAVE STATUS
+In some situations replication state could be STOPPED and proper messages are displayed in error logs and in SHOW SLAVE STATUS

 In order to resolve any mistake done with CHANGE MASTER TO MASTER_LOG_FILE / MASTER_LOG_POS, another administrative command would be helpful.

 	MariaDB> RESET SLAVE;

-This command removes master.ini file, blanks all master configuration in memory and sets binlog router in unconfigured state: a CHANHE MASTER TO command should be issued for the new configuration.
+This command removes master.ini file, blanks all master configuration in memory and sets binlog router in unconfigured state: a CHANGE MASTER TO command should be issued for the new configuration.

 Note: existing binlog files are not touched by this command.